restatedev/node-template-generator/README.md

 - Run the apps in the `/template` and `/template_grpc`directories to check if everything works: `npm run --prefix template app` `npm run --prefix template_grpc app`
 - Create a new release

-### Upgrading Restate runtime

-Upgrade the version tag of the Restate runtime container image in this readme.

 ## Releasing

 ### Releasing via release-it